10,000+ shipped to 44 countries since 2012

 Why is it called The Present?

-2. The single hand always points to the present moment.
+The single hand always points to the present moment, in the context of the year.

 Read the testimonials here.